-Wolfe Park is a 2.1 mile lightly trafficked loop trail located near Binghamton, NY that features a waterfall and is rated as moderate.
+Wolfe Park is a 2.1 mile lightly trafficked loop trail located near Binghamton, New York that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash